 27 Ngo Duc Ke (2nd Floor), District 1

 Daily 8 AM – 9 PM

-The Refinery describes themselves as a bistro and wine bar.
-We sat outside in the beautiful terrace for lunch and enjoyed the atmosphere.
+The Refinery describes itself as a bistro and wine bar.
+We sat outside on the beautiful terrace for lunch and enjoyed the atmosphere.

 74 Hai Ba Trung, District 1

 Trung Nguyen is synonymous with Vietnamese Coffee and is a local favourite.
 If you want to try Vietnamese coffee (and trust me… you do), then here is a great place to try.